G-typical Witt vectors with coefficients and the norm: Definition of the Witt vectors

-The isomorphism $W_{\hat{\mathbb{Z}}}^S(R; M) \cong W_S(R; M)$ respects the operators in the same manner as Proposition~\ref{prop:generalise_dknp_operators}, since in both cases the operators on untruncated Witt vectors descend to the quotient to give the operators on truncated Witt vectors. \end{proof}
+The isomorphism $W_{\hat{\mathbb{Z}}}^S(R; M) \cong W_S(R; M)$ respects the operators in the same manner as Proposition~\ref{prop:generalise_dknp_operators}, since in both cases the operators on untruncated Witt vectors descend to the quotient to give the operators on truncated Witt vectors.
+For example consider the Verschiebung in \cite{dotto_witt_2022}